 - Microaneurisms: these are usually the earliest visible change in retinopathy seen on exam with an ophthalmoscope as scattered red spots in the retina where tiny, weakened blood vessels have ballooned out.

 - Hemorrhages: bleeding occurs from damaged blood vessels into the retinal layers.
-This will not affect vision unless the bleeding occurs in or near the Macula.
+This will not affect vision unless the bleeding occurs in or near the macula, causing Diabetic Macular Edema.

 - Hard Exudates: caused by proteins and lipids from the blood leaking into the retina through damaged blood vessels.
 They appear on the ophthalmoscope as hard white or yellow areas, sometimes in a ringlike structure around leaking capillaries.
 Again vision is not affected unless the macula is involved.